-When you’re choosing which cinema to visit, you’re going to want to look at the big picture…
+When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

-Sure, the location comes into it.
-As does which films are on, where.
-But what about the seats, the snacks, the booze – the experience?
+Sure, location comes into it.
+As does which films are on, when.
+But what about the seats, the snacks, the booze – the whole cinema experience?
 Because these days that experience has moved up a few notches from the stale popcorn and sticky floors of your childhood multiplex – we’re talking plush velvet sofas, cashmere blankets and Champagne for two.

 NORTH LONDON CINEMAS